-There is one runtime configuration option for the Power Manager.
-For each target, one of the configuration elements of the Power configuration structure (that is, PowerCC3200_Config, PowerCC26XX_Config, or PowerMSP432_Config) is the "enablePolicy" flag.
+For each target, one of the configuration elements of the Power configuration structure (that is, PowerCC3200_ConfigV1, PowerCC26XX_Config, or PowerMSP432V1_Config) is the "enablePolicy" flag.
 This Boolean determines whether the configured Power policy function is called on each pass through the Idle loop.
 This flag is typically set to "false" in the TI-RTOS examples.
 This allows the application to be initially run in a debugger without possible side-effects due to transitions into a low-power state.
 This is especially critical for CC3200 devices, because sleep transitions usually cause a debugger detach.

-A runtime API called Power_enablePolicy() allows the application to explicitly enable the policy at runtime, overriding the setting in the static configuration structure.
+The Power_enablePolicy() API allows the application to explicitly enable the policy at runtime, overriding the setting in the static configuration structure.
 This allows a common board file to be used for several applications, because individual applications can individually enable the Power policy when appropriate.